The University of Arizona Wordmark Line Logo White

 • Mandatory Geo Blue International Health Insurance at a rate of $3 a day (approximately $360 a semester)

-• You pay UA Tuition & Fees to study abroad and receive all of the financial aid you use on main campus.
+• You pay Main Campus UA Tuition & Fees to study abroad and receive all of the financial aid you use on main campus.

 • Other estimated costs (outside of tuition) includes but not limited to housing, transportation (air & local), visa, meals, books & supplies, and miscellaneous.